arav-ind/react-svgmap-usa/README.md

 # React SVG Map USA

 This package generates an interactive SVG map of USA.
 It allows users to highlight states on hover and retrieve the value of the selected state.
-The map includes all states and union territories of USA.
+The map includes all the states of USA.

 ![USA Map](./svgmap.gif)